guildai/guild.ai/pages/index.md

   <div class="col-lg-8">
     <p>

-      <strong>Machine learning engineers and researchers</strong> use
+      <strong>Machine learning engineers</strong>
-      Guild to run, track, and compare experiments.
+      and <strong>researchers</strong> use Guild to run, track, and compare experiments.
 Each experiment yields valuable information used to deepen understanding and inform next steps.
 Users further explore model performance with hyperparameter search and Bayesian optimization.

     </p>
   </div>